project-ubin/ubin-quorum/README.md

 3\.
 Node v8.x.x is installed for all the VMs

 4\.
-Npm v5.x.x is instaled for all the VMs
+Npm v5.x.x is installed for all the VMs

 5\.
 Java 8 installed in Central Bank VM